 The New Year is rapidly approaching, and you may have already begun to think about some resolutions you would like to set for yourself.
 Many people set resolutions to encourage healthy habits, like losing weight or exercising more.
 But as dentists, we often find that one significant area is overlooked when it comes to setting goals — oral health.

 According to Mayo Clinic, poor oral health may contribute to different diseases and conditions such as cardiovascular disease, endocarditis (an infection of the inner lining of your heart chambers or valves), pregnancy and birth complications and pneumonia.
 Furthermore, if you already suffer from diseases like diabetes or osteoporosis, you may be at a higher risk for oral health problems.

-If you want to take better care of your teeth and gums in the New Year, setting these three resolutions will give you a brighter and healthier smile in 2021 and the years to come!
+If you want to take better care of your teeth and gums in the New Year, setting these three resolutions will give you a brighter and healthier smile throughout next year and the years to come!

 IMPROVE TOOTH BRUSHING AND FLOSSING HABITS